shreyasureshh/Quadcopter-Pixhawk6C/README.md

 # Quadcopter-Pixhawk6C
-Building and Testing an Autonomous Quadcopter using Pixhawk 6C and PX4
+Building and Testing a Quadcopter using Pixhawk 6C and PX4